Emarioo/BetterThanBatch/docs/guide/00-Introduction.md

 ## Where to start?
 If you haven't built or downloaded the compiler, take a look at [README](/README.md).

 I recommend you keep the compiler binaries/assets (the stuff you downloaded) in one folder and your own projects and code in a separate folder.
+Add the path to the compiler to `PATH` to have access to it from anywhere in the terminal.

 You compile files with this command `btb main.btb -o main.exe` and that is pretty much it.
 You can change target, linker, and whether you want to execute the program right away but the default settings are fine when starting out.